LT-IntroToAI-SY2324/a5-sudoku-solver-Ofigueroa8/a5_writeup.md

 3. Considering the current implementation, how might the Sudoku solver be adapted or extended for larger puzzles or different types of grid-based logic games?
 How can the lessons learned from this assignment be applied to real-world problem-solving or optimization challenges?
 I think that the Sudoku solver could be adapted to a grid based logic game just through using BFS or DFS.
-A game like Minesweeper would seem to probably benefit from BFS as the board doesn't necessarily seem complex so finding a solution wouldn't seem too hard.
+A game like Minesweeper would seem to probably benefit from BFS as the board doesn't necessarily seem complex so finding a solution wouldn't seem too deep.
+In a real world application, it might be beneficial to think about using a DFS type of method in solving a problem.
+Most people subconsciously (myself included) probably do BFS and using DFS could be advantageous for certain problems as not everything can be solved efficiently through a single method.